RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## FUD
 Fear, Uncertainty, and Doubt, negative sentiments or misinformation affecting market sentiment
 ## Fractal
-A [[#Pattern|pattern]] of price movement that seems to exhibit similar [[#Pattern|pattern]]/structure as an earlier movement and might occur again
+A [[#Pattern|pattern]] of price movement that seems to exhibit similar [[#Pattern|pattern]]/structure as an earlier movement and might occur again.
 ## FTA
-First Trouble Area, an area where price might be rejected before reaching the target. in other words The FTA is a specific price level where historical price action has shown that the asset had previously encountered [[#Resistance|resistance]]
+First Trouble Area, an area where price might be rejected before reaching the target. in other words The FTA is a specific price level where historical price action has shown that the asset had previously encountered [[#Resistance|resistance]].
 ## HH
 Higher Highs
 ## HL